Beyond-Engine/Core/README.md

 ## License

-This repository is released under Mit License.
+This repository is released under MIT License.
 See [License](file:License) for more information.